Glossary of Terms

 Advisor: W&M embraces the faculty-advisor model, with the term faculty advisor encompassing pre-major advisors, major advisors, and pre-professional program advisors.

-- Academic Advisor: Professional advisor in the Office of Academic Advising.
+- Academic Advisor: A staff advisor in the Office of Undergraduate Academic Affairs.

 - Pre-Major Advisor: A faculty member who serves as an advisor for students before they declare their majors, typically throughout the freshman and sophomore years.